1952 Indianapolis 500: Radio

 The race was carried live on the radio on the Indianapolis Motor Speedway Radio Network.
 During the offseason, the Speedway management created the network to handle broadcasting duties in-house.
 The arrangement was under the flagship of 1070 WIBC-AM of Indianapolis, and featured a crew that consisted mostly of WIBC talent.
 WIBC landed exclusive rights of the broadcast in the Indianapolis market, which eventually would draw the ire of the other major stations in the area.
-In later years, the broadcast would be carried on all five stations inside the city.
+In later years, the broadcast would be carried on all five stations inside the city, and they would utilize talent and crew representing each station.

 Sid Collins served as booth announcer.
 Jim Shelton was among the turn reporters, reporting from turn 4.
 Gordon Graham reported from the pits and from victory lane.
 Like previous years, the broadcast featured live coverage of the start, the finish, and 15-minute live updates throughout the race.
 At least twenty stations around the county picked up the broadcast.

-Championship standings after the race

-World Drivers' Championship standings
+World Drivers' Championship

-Note: Only the top five positions are included.
-Only the best 4 results counted towards the Championship.
+Background

+The Indianapolis 500 was included in the FIA World Championship of Drivers from 1950 through 1960.
+The race was sanctioned by AAA through 1955, and then by USAC beginning in 1956.
+At the time the new world championship was announced and first organized by the CSI, the United States did not yet have a Grand Prix.
+Indianapolis Motor Speedway vice president and general manager Theodore E. "Pop" Meyers lobbied that the Indianapolis 500 be selected as the race to represent the country and to pay points towards the world championship.

+Drivers competing at the Indianapolis 500 in 1950 through 1960 were credited with participation in and earned points towards the World Championship of Drivers.
+However, the machines competing at Indianapolis were not necessarily run to Formula One specifications and regulations.
+The drivers also earned separate points (on a different scale) towards the respective AAA or USAC national championships.
+No points, however, were awarded by the FIA towards the World Constructors' Championship.

+Summary

+The 1952 Indianapolis 500 was round 2 of 8 of the 1952 World Championship.
+Alberto Ascari, driving for Ferrari, competed in the race.
+He became the first European-based driver who was seriously competing for the World Championship to come to Indianapolis to race in the 500.
+In doing so, Ascari skipped the Swiss Grand Prix.
+He dropped out early and finished 31st.
+He failed to score any points, but he would go on to win the remaining seven races and won the world title.
+Race winner Troy Ruttman earned 8 points towards the World Championship and finished seventh in the final season standings.